CryptoDogg/blog-articles/bridge-blog-article-english.md

 ## Why is the sTokens Bridge necessary?
 Here let us assume an situation where Alice stakes 98 DEVs in the Property "Ingram".
-By this staking, Alice gets an NFT called sTokens which has the following information: Property = Ingram, StakingAmount = 98 DEVs.
+By this staking, Alice gets an NFT called sToken which has the following information: Property = Ingram, StakingAmount = 98 DEVs.
 When Ingram creators want to offer benefits to Alice, they have to check if Alice has a sToken whose property is Ingram,